scaluo/runningfile_parse/README.md

 a parse running file gem

-now only can parse tcx file
+now only can parse tcx file,use bryton tcx file

 # Usage #